-- Perform a low-level format of a SCSI hard disk drive
+- · Perform a low-level format of a SCSI hard disk drive

 - · Set a SCSI device scan order

-- Set a SCSI ID for a controller
+- · Set a SCSI ID for a controller

 - 1. The integrated SCSI controller with RAID capabilities in your server supports only RAID level-1.
 Installing an optional ServeRAID-5i controller provides additional RAID levels.
-See to "Using ServeRAID Manager" on page 22 for information on configuring your server for RAID operation. - 2.
-If you install a different type of RAID adapter in your server, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.
+However, if a ServeRAID-5i controller is installed and later removed, you must re-enable the on-board SCSI controller in using the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility program" on page 15).
+See "Using ServeRAID Manager" on page 25 for information on configuring your server for RAID operation. - If you install a different type of RAID adapter in your server, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.